-Funding for the potential project would come from a Capital Reserve Fund that was established in 2016 and financing to replace retiring debt.
-Approximately 10% of the cost of the capital project will be returned to the district in the form of revenue from NYS Building Aid.
+Funding for the project came come from a Capital Reserve Fund that was established in 2016 and financing that replaced retired debt.
+Approximately 10% of the cost of the capital project was returned to the district in the form of revenue from NYS Building Aid.

 Undertaking capital projects on a regular basis helps the district maintain a stable tax levy for residents while keeping our buildings and grounds in optimal condition.

-The most recent capital project was approved by LGCSD voters in February 2015.
+The capital project prior to this one was approved by LGCSD voters in February 2015.
 That $2.8 million project included items such as roof replacement, a secure vestibule at the Elementary School, and new doors/hardware at the Jr.-Sr. High School.

-Some items that were suggested by staff and community members have been incorporated into the project scope, such as replacement of cluster doors at the Elementary School and handicap accessibility and re-balancing of windows at the Jr.-Sr. High School.
+Some items that were suggested by staff and community members were incorporated into the project scope, such as replacement of cluster doors at the Elementary School and handicap accessibility and re-balancing of windows at the Jr.-Sr. High School.

-We looked into every suggestion we received and asked the architects to research solutions and pricing, however, we found that implementing some of the ideas would be cost-prohibitive.
+The district looked into every suggestion received and asked the architects to research solutions and pricing, however, implementing some of the ideas was cost-prohibitive.

 One of the items suggested was air conditioning for the Jr.-Sr. High School.
 At the August 28, 2018 Buildings and Grounds Committee meeting, district architects presented a price estimate of $2,275,000 ROM for air conditioning portions of the Jr-Sr High School.
 This number was based on square footage estimates and did not include the 2001 addition areas (Library/associated spaces, Auditorium, Gym, ground floor/storage spaces, etc.) that already have air conditioning.
 This rate would accommodate the mechanical portion of work only; potential abatement, walls, ceilings and other required modifications/costs would need to be identified.
 After discussing potential impacts for full air conditioning at the Jr.-Sr. High School, the determination was made to postpone this work for the next cycle of project planning when other approaches/solutions could be studied holistically.